brokenrockstudios/RockGameplayEvents/README.md

 # RockGameplayEvents
 A relatively simple event system for hooking up instanced actors and ability to broadcast events

+# The problem we are trying to solve
+If you have ever wanted to connect the output event from 1 actor placed in the editor and hooked up without the level blueprint.
+Additionally without potential limitations of interfaces and/or components.

 # Why you should use this plugin
 If you want to connect an broadcastable event from 1 actor to another in the editor.
 If you want to accomplish this with ANY actor, no components and no interfaces.

+Trigger: All you need is either an exposed RockGameplayEventDelegate variable in C++ or BP on the triggering actor
+Receiver: All you need is a Function that matches the signature `void AnyNamedFunction(const AController*)` in either C++ or Blueprint.

 # How simple is it?
 All you have to do is add a Broadcast Event when something happens